 Yes, he was.
 Francis and Raymond Lull in the 1200's were two of the few people in the middle of that bloody Crusade period who tried to witness to the Muslims.
 Francis actually went to Egypt and met with the Sultan and talked to him about Christ.
 Lull gave 40 years of his life to evangelizing the Muslims and wound up being martyred at age 80.

-What about Robert Morrison, first Protestant missionary to China, who labored for 25 years and had fewer than a dozen converts?
+Robert Morrison, first Protestant missionary to China, who labored for 25 years and had fewer than a dozen converts?

 What about missionaries to East Africa who in the early 1800's shipped their goods to Africa in coffins because most of them knew they most likely would be struck down during their first term by disease or unfriendly natives?